Visit CLPPB's Lead Week Resource page to learn more about the week of action and register for free webinar sessions.

 Recent Updates

-- NEW Learn about CDC’s updated blood lead reference value, CDPH’s response, and recommendations for California health care providers.(last updated 05/05/2022)
+- Learn about CDC’s updated blood lead reference value, CDPH’s response, and recommendations for California health care providers.(last updated 05/05/2022)

 Lead Poisoning